uyuni-project/uyuni-rfc/accepted/0000-mcp-server-auth.md

 # Detailed design
 [design]: #detailed-design

-To solve the authentication and authorization challenge, this RFC presents two distinct patterns.
+To solve the authentication and authorization challenge, this RFC presents three distinct patterns.
 The choice between them depends on the trade-off between implementation effort and the desired level of security and auditing granularity.

 ---